Fine Arts BFA Degree Program

 School of Art and Design

-The major in Fine Arts provides students with the knowledge and skills needed to develop their artistic talent as painters, sculptors, and printmakers.
-It also enables them to assume a variety of positions in the art world, such as art handlers, experts in art transportation and installation, and preparators in gallery and museum settings.
-Curriculum below is for the entering class of Fall 2018.
+In the Fine Arts BFA major, students join the vibrant art scene in New York and explore a wide range of creative possibilities, from traditional media to 3D design and multimedia.
+Students obtain internships in museums, galleries, professional printmaking studios or in art restoration companies that prepare them to assume a variety of positions in the art world as art handlers, experts in art transportation and installation, and preparators in gallery and museum settings.
+Curriculum below is for the entering class of fall 2023.

 |MAJOR AREA||FA 341 - Drawing Workshop/Experimental Drawing||1.5|